 “Although Midge admittedly knows nothing about the issues at hand, [the speaker] picks our heroine out of the crowd to share her story…Meanwhile, a black woman, who’s actually politically involved and passionate about the issue, looks on, applauding rich, privileged Midge.”

 You may ask: What could be done differently?
 This is a pre-Civil Rights era storyline, isn’t it?
 Well, we can look to another Amazon original, Good Girls Revolt, for pointers.
 Like Mrs. Maisel, Good Girls Revolt tells the story of white women (and their sole black coworker) who try to break into a male-dominated industry.
 But the latter manages to present the perspective of black New Yorkers in a way that may be simplistic but is much less tokenistic, while Mrs. Maisel doesn’t appear to make any effort at all.

 The first season of Mrs. Maisel reveals no LGBTQ characters.
-However, there are significant cues that Susie, who is a major character, is either bisexual or a lesbian.
-This is all coded through her clothing, which would be construed as menswear in the gender-obsessed 1950s, verbal implications (e.g. when Miriam's husband compliments Susie on her blouse, she retorts, "You're barking up the wrong tree"), as well as some lingering looks at Miriam when she’s dressed to the nines.
+However, there are significant clues that Susie, who is a major character, is either bisexual or lesbian.
+This is all coded through her menswear-inspired wardrobe, verbal implications (e.g. when Miriam's husband compliments Susie on her blouse, she retorts, "You're barking up the wrong tree"), as well as some lingering looks at Miriam when she’s dressed to the nines.

 As the show has already been signed on for another season, Sherman-Palladino has ample opportunity to turn subtext into canon.
 Season 1 just barely scratches the surface of Susie’s complex character and I hope her backstory, along with any romances within it, are fleshed out soon.